|Do boys and girls sleep in separate accommodation?||

 If you want them to leave the centre to visit relatives we strongly recommend that this is done on an excursion day so your child doesn’t miss any classes.
 We need permission in writing sent to Head Office and the Centre Manager with details of who will be collecting the student from the centre.
 When collecting your child, we ask whoever the named person is to show some form of ID to the Centre Manager (driving licence or passport).
 This is all for your child’s safety.

-Plumpton, King Edward’s and Culford are all very safe and secure campuses in rural settings.
+Plumpton and King Edward’s are very safe and secure campuses in rural settings.
 They are ideal for younger and older students.

 Our city-centre campuses in Oxford and Cambridge are all in quite busy cities but people can only enter via the Porters’ Lodge in each college.
 The Lodge is manned 24 hours a day by the college porters.